paullyy8/shorts-blocker/README.md

 ## **Contributing**

 Feel free to fork the repository, submit issues, and pull requests.
 We'd love to have your help in improving the extension!

+To contribute:
+1. Fork the repository.
+2. Clone your fork locally.
+3. Make your changes and push them.
+4. Submit a pull request to the main repository.

 ## **License**